Prag066/voiceController/README.md

 Automation to solve general purpose problems like Shutdown
 Find Files and Directories in system
-Send message by way2sms using Selenium
+Send Message by way2sms using Selenium
+Send Mail